webpack/watchpack/README.md

 var wp = new Watchpack({
 	// options:
 	aggregateTimeout: 1000
-	// fire "aggregated" event when after a change for 1000ms no additional change occured
+	// fire "aggregated" event when after a change for 1000ms no additional change occurred
 	// aggregated defaults to undefined, which doesn't fire an "aggregated" event

 	poll: true